Police: 2 officers fatally shot, 3rd wounded in Connecticut

 BRISTOL, Conn.
-(AP) — Two police officers were fatally shot and a third wounded in Connecticut, state police said Thursday.
+(AP) — Two police officers were fatally shot and a third wounded while responding to a domestic violence call in Connecticut, authorities said Thursday, amid an exceptionally violent week for officers across the country.

-The officers were shot in Bristol, about 15 miles southwest of Hartford, state police said, and the wounded officer was reported to have “serious injuries.”
+The officers were shot in Bristol, about 15 miles (24 kilometers) southwest of Hartford, Connecticut state police said, and the wounded officer was reported to have “serious injuries.”

+The officers who died were from the Bristol Police Department, state police said.

 Additional details, including when the officers were shot and the circumstances of the shooting, weren’t immediately released.
 State police said a news conference would be held as soon as possible.